A lab-based test of the gravitational redshift with a miniature clock network: Results

-The principles and basic operation of the multiplexed optical lattice clock were described and experimentally demonstrated in Ref.~\cite{zheng_differential_2022}.
-However, several improvements to our apparatus and experimental procedure have been made since this prior work.
-A deeper initial optical lattice ($130~E_{\rm rec}$ trap depth, where $E_{\rm rec}$ is the recoil energy of a lattice photon) during atomic ensemble loading and in-lattice cooling provide larger atom numbers ($>2000$ atoms per ensemble) with reduced atomic temperatures both axially ($>99\%$ occupancy in the lattice ground band) and radially ($<200$ nK).
+Our major improvements include employing a deeper initial optical lattice ($130~E_{\rm rec}$ trap depth, where $E_{\rm rec}$ is the recoil energy of a lattice photon) during atomic ensemble loading and in-lattice cooling provide larger atom numbers ($>2000$ atoms per ensemble) with reduced atomic temperatures both axially ($>99\%$ occupancy in the lattice ground band) and radially ($<200$ nK).
 Synchronized Ramsey measurements are subsequently performed at a shallower operational lattice depth ($u_{op}$) of $15~E_{\rm rec}$.
-Combined with common-mode rejection of clock laser noise, we achieve 32 s atom-atom coherence times, more than 300 times longer than our measured atom-laser coherence time of roughly 100~ms~(Methods).
+Combined with common-mode rejection of clock laser noise, we achieve 32 s atom-atom coherence times, more than 300 times longer than our measured atom-laser coherence time of roughly 100~ms~(Supplementary Note 2).
 This enables differential instabilities below $1\times10^{-17}/\sqrt{\tau}$ for all the ensemble pairs, a factor of 3 reduction in instability over our previous work~($3\times10^{-17}/\sqrt{\tau}$ with 6 ensembles).
 In addition, we now suppress the residual magnetic field gradient along the lattice axis by a factor of more than 10, reducing systematic uncertainties arising from Zeeman shifts.
-These advances allow us to rapidly evaluate the differential systematic shifts due to environmental perturbations and thus perform a precision test of the gravitational redshift.
+These advances allow us to rapidly evaluate the differential systematic shifts at the $10^{-19}$ level due to environmental perturbations and thus perform a precision test of the gravitational redshift.
+To the best of our knowledge, our work represents the first complete systematic evaluation of differential frequency shifts at the $10^{-19}$ level making use of synchronous Ramsey spectroscopy.
+This technique, which unlike differential Rabi spectroscopy can be used to probe well beyond the coherence time of the local oscillator, enables a new modality of precision measurement with optical lattice clocks where both the achievable accuracy and precision are now unbounded by the quality of the local oscillator.